mina-tang/RecipeForSuccess/index.md

 TODO explain this plot
 <iframe src="assets/plots/clusters_plot.html" width="750px" height="530px" frameborder="0" position="relative"></iframe>

+Due to the difference of numbers of movies across the years and [TODO?] to the correlation between the release date and the revenue of the movie, we adjust the revenue for inflation.
 <iframe src="assets/plots/inflation.html" width="750px" height="530px" frameborder="0" position="relative"></iframe>

 ## Does the Genre Change the Game?
 Let’s Find Out!